EdwardBerman/shopt/README.md

 + The Northeastern Cosmology Group for Their Continued Support and Guidance
 + The Northeastern Physics Department and Northeastern Undergraduate Research and Fellowships, for making this project possible with funding from the Northeastern Physics Co-Op Fellowship and PEAK Ascent Award respectively
 + [David Rosen](https://github.com/david-m-rosen), who gave valuable input in the early stages of this project and during his course Math 7223, Riemannian Optimization
-+ The COSMOS Web Collaboration for providing data from the James Webb Space Telescope
++ The COSMOS Web Collaboration for providing data from the James Webb Space Telescope and internal review